 The University has established the Academic Alert System to identify students experiencing academic difficulty and to provide appropriate counseling, tutorial, and advising services to enable such students to succeed in their coursework.
 The purpose of the system is to help every student achieve success, and the reporting and record keeping are strictly non-punitive.

-When a student fails to attend class, struggles to complete assignments, performs poorly on examinations or papers, or otherwise encounters problems in coping with academic life, a faculty or staff member who has direct knowledge of the student's situation may file an online report to the University Advising Coordinator, who then links the student to appropriate campus personnel who can address the student's needs.
+When a student fails to attend class, struggles to complete assignments, performs poorly on examinations or papers, or otherwise encounters problems in coping with academic life, a faculty or staff member who has direct knowledge of the student's situation may file an online report which then links the student to appropriate campus personnel who can address the student's needs.